Free Kitchen Hacks eBook

 Close up shot of pancakes with whipped cream, lemon zest, and fresh blueberries

-• Milk & lemon juice.
-Adding the lemon juice to the milk will turn it to a thick buttermilk and makes for the fluffiest pancakes.
+Adding the lemon juice to the milk will transform it into a thick acidified buttermilk and makes for the fluffiest pancakes.
 You should be able to get enough lemon juice from half of a large lemon.

 ingredients for lemon pancakes - butter, flour, salt, vanilla extract, milk, sugar, egg, baking powder, lemon